jolly-io/Data-Engineering/README.md

 - Data Architecture
 - Orchestration
 - Software Engineering
+  *These "undercurrents" are aspects that will be relevant across every stage of the data lifecycle.*

 ## Concept of Data Maturity:
 Data Maturity in an any organization is the progression from basic towards advanced data utilization, capabilities, and integration across the organization.
 An Organization's Data Maturity is not a factor of the age or revenue of a company.
 Typically companies fall within one or more of these stages on their data maturity evolution